eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: logging.file.name***

-Log file name (for instance, `myapp.log`).
+Log file name (e.g., `myapp.log`).
 Names can be an exact location or relative to the current directory.

 | Category | Value |
 |--- | ---: |